dulmini11/workshop-app/README.md

 ├── pages/               # Page-level components (Home, Dashboard, Details, Login) ├── App.jsx              # Root component with routing
 └── main.jsx             # Entry point
+---

 🎯 Objective
-Build a full-featured front-end React app (no backend) with the following capabilities:
+Build a React-based workshop platform with the following core features:

 Display workshop listings from local mock JSON

 Allow users to search, filter, and sort workshops

-Enable user registration/unregistration for workshops
+Enable registration/unregistration for workshops

-Allow logged-in users to leave and view reviews
+Logged-in users can leave and view reviews

-Display a personalized user dashboard showing registered workshops and user reviews
+A personalized dashboard for managing activities
+---

 🔐 Mock Authentication
-Authentication is simulated using mock data.

-Only one mock user is available for demo purposes:
+This project uses mock authentication with localStorage and hardcoded demo credentials:

 Username: domy

 Password: 1234

-No real signup or backend authentication is implemented in this version.
+There is no real signup or backend in this version.
+---

 🧑‍💻 User Dashboard
-The My Dashboard page allows logged-in users to:
+The "My Dashboard" page allows users to:

-View all registered workshops
+View registered workshops

 See their own submitted reviews

-Manage personal information (mocked)
+Manage (mock) user details

 Each review includes:

 Workshop title

-Rating (1-5 stars)
+Star rating (1–5)

 Feedback text
+---

 💾 Local Storage
-All data such as:
+All interactions and state updates are saved to localStorage, including:

+Logged-in user session

 Registered workshops

 Submitted reviews

-Logged-in user state

-...is stored in the browser’s localStorage for demo purposes.
+---

 📌 Technologies Used
 React